Zacharias Masawi says he knew about the plan to fly the planes into the World Trade Center in the Pentagon, but he was not part of it.

 Or might he be granted a full scholarship to Yale before he is sentenced?

-Yale's got a Taliban student, why not get an al-Qaeda student in there and balance things out?
+Why not get an al-Qaeda student in there and balance things out?

-Not to Kama Saui.
+Not to Masawi.

 I want to go back to Senator Specter here.

-I think it was Simpson Mazzoli.
+I think it was Simpson-Mazzoli.

 It was the same thing.

-Okay, you're upset about the borders and well, we'll control the borders, we'll come over immigration policy, blah, blah, blah.
+Okay, you're upset about the borders, and we'll control the borders.

-And then that immigration policy and the sum total of all of our immigration policies has led us to 500,000 illegals jumping the fence every year.
+And that immigration policy and the sum total of all of our immigration policies has led us to 500,000 illegals jumping the fence every year.

-Uh we're facing a difficult situation because we have approximately 11 million undocumented aliens here, and we've got to find some way to deal with them.
+We're facing a difficult situation because we have approximately 11 million undocumented aliens here, and we've got to find some way to deal with them.

-We have a national security problem, they've not been identified.
+We have a national security problem.

 Right.

-Uh just one more point on this 11 million business.
+Just one more point on this 11 million business.

-So who how do we know this?
+So how do we know this?

 I mean, how do we really know it?

-I'm crying out loud, eleven million?
+I'm crying out loud, 11 million.

 Can't do that.